frenchwr/gimp/README.md

     Alternatively, users may download models from within GIMP by clicking "Model" in the top-left of the stable diffusion dialog window (Layer -> OpenVINO-AI-Plugins -> Stable Diffusion).

-4. Run `gimp` like normal.
+4. **Run `gimp` like normal**:

     Instructions for using the OpenVINO AI plugins within GIMP can be found in the [upstream GitHub repo](https://github.com/intel/openvino-ai-plugins-gimp).

 ## Maintainers